tsugiproject/tsugi-php-standalone/README.md

 TSUGI PHP Standalone Sample
 ===========================

+This is a component of the [Tsugi PHP Project](https://github.com/csev/tsugi).

 There are two ways to use the Tsugi library/framework:

 * You can use Tsugi like a library and add it to a few places in